top of page

 Phys Rep: Role play, the player being interrogated is asked a question or series of questions and must answer truthfully to the best of their character knowledge.

 Limitations: The opposing player must be waylaid, in a state of surrender, bound, or already defeated.
 Mortally wounded characters may be interrogated.
 Characters can only discuss what they know, and sometimes will not be able to answer all of the Rogue’s questions.
-PLayer knowledge and character knowledge are often two different things and this should be taken into consideration.
+Player knowledge and character knowledge are often two different things and this should be taken into consideration.
 A Rogue with Interrogation may ask 3 questions, plus one question for each Tier above 5th.
 Players may choose not to be interrogated, but suffer a 5 minute time out, at the end of which they may return to play as normal after a death.

 Slip Bonds: The player is able to escape from all mundane means of binding them, traps and physical binding cannot restrict the rogue's escape.